 Getting Started as Grant Writer

-The organizations that often require the services of a grant writer include non-profits, community-based organizations, universities and colleges, and other institutions that utilizes grant as a funding source.
+The organizations that often require the services of a grant writer include non-profits, community-based organizations, universities and colleges, and other institutions that utilize grant as a funding source.

 To get your start as a grant writer, you need to first identify and make a list of potential client organizations in your area.
 Remember that large organizations employ full-time grant writers, although may seek out contractual grant writers as the need arises.
 Develop contacts within these organizations and begin to network.
 In this business, networking is the key.